jordanpapaditsas/datapages-vault/README.md

 - Add a simple UI using HTML and CSS
 - Organize directories
 - Implement Frontend logic with vanilla JavaScript
-- Create a management system with a Database for books
+- Create a local storage for saving information about the books
 - JSON Requests & Responses

 ## Getting Started